Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 }
 ```

 The macro `bubble_sort` defined in line (1) takes an array and a piece of code to compare subsequent item-pairs of the array.
+The `#insert,scope()` in (2) (formerly #insert_internal) makes it possible to use the outer macro-variables a and b in compare_code.
+It lets you specify the scope into which to insert the target Code or string, by saying #insert,scope(target). 'target' is a Code that must be constant at compile-time.
+The scope where the Code lives is used as the enclosing scope for the #insert (which determines how identifiers inside the inserted code are resolved).
 If they are not in order, they are swapped.
-The `#insert,scope()` in (2) makes it possible to use the outer macro-variables a and b in compare_code.
 This example also shows that a macro can be polymorphic.

 ## 26.6 Using a for-expansion macro to define a for loop